The purpose of this qualification is preparation for participation in further English language study or vocational training

 We offer English as an Additional Language courses using Victoria Government funding, Skills for Education and Employment (SEE) funding or Adult Migrant English Program (AMEP) funding.
 This course is an Austudy/Abstudy and Centrelink/Department of Human Services approved course for job seekers.

 Students can start the course at any time and has flexible entry and exit points.

-The Certificate I in EAL (Access) will improve your language skills in Australia and teach you a little about Australian culture.
+Certificate I in EAL (Access) will improve your language skills and teach you about Australian culture.

-You will meet with our teachers, who will assess your abilities and design a program that suits your needs.
-We aim to make it easier to deal with government departments, banking, shopping, and medical services.
+Meet with our teachers, who will assess your abilities and design a program that suits your needs.
+We aim to make it easier to understand how to deal with government departments, banking, shopping and medical services.

 Melbourne Polytechnic students have access to libraries and independent learning services, in addition to personal attention and passionate tuition from experienced teachers.

 Successful completion will lead to entry into the Certificate II in EAL.